ameli/imate/docs/notes.rst

   py35 is deprecated as of last year.

 - CUDA support:
-  Currently, it can be only enabled for linux and macos.
-CUDA support cannot be compiled in windows, since the funciton ``customize_windows_compiler_for_nvcc`` is not complete.
+  CUDA is only availble in linux and windows.
+NVIDIA no longer supports CUDA in macos, and Apple does not include NVIDA in apple products either.

 ----
 PyPi